abdlhchrf/CH2/README.md

 CH2 is an implementation of the Hypertext Transfer Protocol version 2 in C.

 * this is http2 only server, no backward compatibility.
-* the server is multi threaded, thread pool
+* the server is multi threaded, thread pool.

 ## Requirements